dward2/BME547/Lectures/variable_scope.md

 ```

 In this case, a *global* variable `name_list` is created on line 1.
 Then,
 when `print_names()` is called on line 9, line 4 is executed.
-Since this line
+This line is
-is creating a new list, rather than modifying an existing list, a new memory
+creating and assigning a new list to the `name_list` variable and so creates a
-location is made for it, thereby creating a *local* variable `name_list` which
+*local* variable `name_list`.
+This local version is used for the print loop.
-is used for the printing.
 The *global* variable `name_list` is not changed as
 evidenced by the print output from line 10.

-If we wanted to modify the global variable, we would need to use the `global`
+If we wanted to change the global variable instead of creating a local one, we
-keyword.
+would need to use the `global` keyword.

 __Modified Code:__
 ```